ngokhoa1202/cs-note/software-engineering/software-architecture/design-pattern/fundamentals/structural-pattern/Bridge pattern.md

 - Bridge means that Abstraction methods are implemented using ==primitive methods declared in Implementator interface==.
 # Purpose
-- ==Divide a class into two inheritance hierachies: abstraction and implementation== so that both of them can be independently developed.
+- ==Divide a class into two inheritance hierarchies: abstraction and implementation== so that both of them can be independently developed.
 # Application
 - Divide a monolithic class that has ==variants of platform-specific functionalities==. (e.g: database server, OS, domain,...).
 - Switch among many implementations (= Concrete Implementors) at run time.